Patient education: Achalasia (Beyond the Basics)

 None of the available treatments are expected to restore normal (peristaltic) contractions in the esophagus of patients with achalasia.
 Rather, the treatments aim to weaken the lower esophageal sphincter (LES) muscle to the point that it no longer poses a barrier to the passage of food.
 The LES can be weakened by drugs, or mechanically by procedures that tear or cut the LES muscle.

 Drug therapy — Two classes of drugs, nitrates and calcium channel blockers, have LES muscle-relaxing effects.
 These drugs can decrease symptoms in people with achalasia.
 The drugs are usually taken by placing a pill under the tongue 10 to 30 minutes before meals.

-Drug therapy is the least invasive and safest option for treating achalasia.
+Drug therapy is the least invasive option for treating achalasia.
 However, most people find that long-term drug therapy is inconvenient, ineffective, and often associated with unpleasant side effects, such as headache and low blood pressure.
 Furthermore, the drugs tend to become less effective over time.
 For these reasons, medications are recommended primarily for patients who are not interested in or not healthy enough for mechanical treatments such as balloon dilation and surgery (myotomy).

 Balloon dilation (pneumatic dilatation) — For balloon dilation, the patient swallows a collapsed balloon that is positioned in the LES.
 An x-ray machine is often used to guide placement of the balloon.
 When the balloon has been positioned at the LES, it is inflated abruptly to a large size in order to tear the muscle of the LES.
 This procedure is effective for relieving the swallowing difficulty in patients with achalasia in approximately two-thirds of people, although chest pain persists in some.
 Patients frequently require more than one balloon dilation treatment for adequate relief.